 Transferring the private keys to Intune

-2. The user's encrypted private key is decrypted with the private key of the key recovery agent certificate and exported to a PKCS#12 file (also known as PFX or P12).
-The PKCS#12 file contains the user's S/MIME certificate and the associated private key and is password protected.
+- The user's encrypted private key is decrypted with the private key of the associated key recovery agent certificate and exported to a PKCS#12 file (also known as PFX or P12).
+The PKCS#12 file contains the user's S/MIME certificate and the corresponding private key and is protected with a password.

 Import of the S/MIME certificate to the end device

-5. The user's managed end device is now in possession of the S/MIME certificate and the associated private key.
+- The managed end device can now decrypt the received data with its private device key and import the PKCS#12 file.
+The user's managed end device is now in possession of their S/MIME certificate and the corresponding private key.

 Concrete implementation